danja/Esp32RotaryEncoder/README.md

 Largely derived from [ai-esp32-rotary-encoder](https://github.com/igorantolic/ai-esp32-rotary-encoder).

-While working on [Dreamachine](https://github.com/danja/dreamachine) I started using the [ai-esp32-rotary-encoder](https://github.com/igorantolic/ai-esp32-rotary-encoder) but found that although it included quite sophisticated features, I didn't really need them.
+While working on [Dreamachine](https://github.com/danja/dreamachine) I started using the [ai-esp32-rotary-encoder](https://github.com/igorantolic/ai-esp32-rotary-encoder) libraries but found that although it included quite sophisticated features, I didn't really need them.
 More significantly the general approach didn't work the way I wanted and so I've stripped it back and modified it to better fit my requirements.

 For cleaner operation: